FIWARE/tutorials.Relationships-Linked-Data/README.md

 ### Display all Shelves

-Requesting the **Product** entities can be done by supplying the short of the entity `type` in the request as well, provided the full context has been supplied in the `Link` header.
+Requesting the **Shelf** entities can be done by supplying the short of the entity `type` in the request as well, provided the full context has been supplied in the `Link` header.

 #### :three: Request: